Properties of Fluids

 The intensity of the molecular attraction per unit length along any line in the surface.
 It is caused by cohesive forces between fluid molecules.
 In the bulk of the liquid, molecules are pulled equally in all directions, but at the surface, there is a net inward pull, creating a "skin" effect.

-Pressure in Droplets and Bubbles
+Pressure in Droplets, Bubbles, and Jets

 ΔP=2σR\Delta P = \frac{2\sigma}{R}